discrete-notes/discrete-notes.github.io/_posts/2020-10-01-build-certify-1.md

 that is for the very end of the algorithm, is a lower bound on the space needed.
-It was proved that actually one can always design an algorithm with this space complexity (up to an additive $O(\log n)$ term), but the technique uses exponential time [^1].
-A question is then: what are the problems that can be solved with optimal space and polynomial time?
+It was proved that actually one can always design an algorithm with this space complexity (up to an additive $O(\log n)$ term), but the technique uses exponential time.[^1] A question is then: what are the problems that can be solved with optimal space and polynomial time?

-In a recent paper[^2], we proved as a side result that minimum spanning tree is one of these problems.
+In a recent paper,[^2] we proved as a side result that minimum spanning tree is one of these problems.
 A intriguing thing is that we were somehow forced to use an uncommon approach: instead of book-keeping information during the computation for certification, we had to first build a solution